 Working in direct conjunction with the Leukemia and Lymphoma Society (LLS), Light the Night is a committee dedicated to fundraising towards lifesaving research and support for people battling blood cancers.
 The LLS hosts an annual Light the Night Walk which is a main event in the fall that brings the community of Gainesville, visitors, and the campus together for a great cause.
 Members are delegated to a variety of tasks such as creating campus awareness, finding vendors, managing event volunteers, recruiting walk teams, and planning the actual event.

-Each spring, medical school representatives from around the country gather to form one of Florida’s largest medical school fairs, the Medical College Forum.
-The Medical College Forum Committee emphasizes the organization of this event.
+Each spring, representatives from medical schools, physician assistant schools, and dental schools from around the country gather to form one of Florida’s largest medical school fairs, the Health Career Showcase.
+The Health Career Showcase Committee emphasizes the organization of this event.
 The fall consists of preparations for the forum as well as learning about the individual schools that will be attending.
 This committee is also dedicated to volunteer work and local fundraisers to raise money for the forum.
 In the spring this committee focuses entirely on the forum.
-The forum consists of a medical student panel and small group sessions with the deans and directors of each medical school.
-Committee members play an integral role in overseeing the individual group sessions, where each member has the opportunity to meet and directly converse with deans and directors of admissions of various medical schools.
+The forum consists of a professional student panel and small group sessions with the deans and directors of each professional school.
 It is a phenomenal event with fantastic opportunities for members.

 Mental Health (MH)